 One of the keys to successful websites is repeat visitors, and one of the keys to attracting repeat visitors is to continually add new content.
 If a website stays the same for long periods of time, what makes visitors want to keep coming back?

 This is a huge advantage that blogs have, assuming new posts are added at least somewhat frequently.
 With new articles being published, visitors will always have a reason to come back again.
 Each time visitors return to the website, their connection to the site becomes a little bit stronger.

 7. Lack of Commitment

-Many website owners get excited for the launch of a new website with the potential that exists.
+Many website owners get excited about the launch of a new website with the potential that exists.
 But over time that interest and commitment often fades.
-Without committment to success, no website will go very far.
+Without a commitment to success, no website will go very far.